Notes on the Geography of The Western United States: Downtown Dallas III

 Main entrance to the Interurban Building.

-A park is in order; several, in fact, mostly on all parking lots but in this case on top of a new underground garage.
-In the distance, the old municipal office building.
+A park is in order; several, in fact, mostly on parking lots but in this case on top of a new underground garage.
+In the distance is the old municipal office building.

-The Woodall Rogers Freeway, an accomplice is the devastation of downtown.
+The Woodall Rogers Freeway, an accomplice to the devastation of downtown.
 Think a pedestrian can get across, or even under with pleasure?
-That's why a park is planned right here, covering a block-square piece of the freeway and opening a path between downtown on the left and uptown on the right.
+That's why a park has been added, covering a block-square piece of the freeway and opening a path between downtown on the left and uptown on the right.

-A set of museums has been created, most modern but here shaped handsomely, both in and out, from Old Red, the courthouse of 1893.
+A set of museums has been created, most in new buildings but here in Old Red, the courthouse of 1893.

-New Urbanist developments are popping up all over the city.
-Compact, mixed-use, and neo-traditional, they cluster particularly along the tracks of the Dallas Area Rapid Transit system but are common also in the general area spreading from downtown's western edge north into the very busy area called Uptown.
+Compact, mixed-use, and neo-traditional developments cluster particularly along the tracks of the Dallas Area Rapid Transit system but are common also in the area spreading north from downtown's western edge into the very busy area called Uptown.
 Here, in conjunction with a DART line, a new apartment building comes up.

-DART tracks, with the same Chipotle sign shown in the previous picture.
+DART tracks and the same Chipotle sign shown in the previous picture.

 A few blocks away and with Fountain Place rising in the background, another mixed-use development comes along.

-And yet another, the development called West Village.
+And yet another, called West Village.
 The track here belongs to the sentimental McKinney trolley, restored in 1989 after a hiatus of over 30 years.

 West Village styles vary, but the general formula is shops down, apartments up.